EC-Earth/ec-earth-4-tutorial/source/preparations.rst

 user space and a `Python virtual environment
 <https://docs.python.org/3/tutorial/venv.html>`_ will be used in this
 tutorial to install all requirements.
-For a detailed description of ScriptEngine installation options, have a look at the `ScriptEngine documentation
+For a detailed description of ScriptEngine installation (including other installation options like `Conda
+<https://conda.io>`_), have a look at the `ScriptEngine documentation
 <https://scriptengine.readthedocs.io/en/latest/installation.html>`_

 As a first step, check the Python version available by default::